Rethinking Genomic Modeling Through Optical Character Recognition: Impact Statement

 \section{Impact Statement}

-This paper presents \textsc{OpticalDNA}, a vision-based reformulation of genomic foundation modeling that aims to advance machine learning methods for long-context biological sequences.
-By rendering DNA as structured documents and learning prompt-conditioned objectives for reading, region grounding, retrieval, and span completion, our approach improves the accuracy--efficiency trade-off for genome-scale modeling.
-In particular, the proposed framework can facilitate scalable reasoning from gene-level signals to genome-wide phenotypic prediction by enabling efficient modeling of ultra-long genomic contexts under a reduced effective token budget.

-As with many advances in genomic machine learning, the broader impacts are mixed.
-On the beneficial side, more efficient long-range modeling can lower computational barriers for academic and clinical researchers, enabling practical analysis of whole-genome sequences that are difficult to handle with sequential token-based paradigms.
-This capability may support downstream applications such as functional element analysis, variant localization, and genome-wide phenotype modeling, where capturing long-range dependencies is essential.
-By reframing genomic modeling as a document understanding problem, our work also contributes conceptual tools that may inspire new directions for interpretable and structure-aware biological learning.

-On the risk side, improved genomic modeling techniques could potentially be misused in sensitive settings, such as privacy-invasive inference about individuals or populations, or could amplify existing biases if training data are unevenly distributed across species, ancestries, or genomic contexts.
-Although this work focuses on methodological contributions and does not introduce new human-identifiable data, responsible use requires adherence to established genomic data governance practices, including appropriate access control, de-identification, and careful evaluation under distribution shift.
+This paper presents OpticalDNA, a vision-based reformulation of genomic foundation modeling for long-context biological sequences.
+By rendering DNA as structured documents and learning prompt-conditioned objectives for reading, region grounding, retrieval, and span completion, OpticalDNA improves the accuracy--efficiency trade-off for genome-scale modeling and enables efficient reasoning over ultra-long genomic contexts.
+Its potential benefits include lowering computational barriers for whole-genome analysis and supporting applications such as functional element discovery, variant localization, and genome-wide phenotype prediction, while also offering a document-understanding perspective for interpretable and structure-aware biological sequence modeling.
+Potential risks arise from the sensitive nature of genomic data: stronger genome-scale models could be misused for privacy-invasive inference or could amplify biases when trained or evaluated on unevenly distributed data across species, ancestries, or genomic contexts.
+Although this work is methodological and does not introduce new human-identifiable data, responsible deployment should follow established genomic data governance practices, including access control, de-identification, evaluation under distribution shift, and careful consideration of privacy, consent, and fairness.

-Overall, we do not anticipate direct negative societal consequences arising from the proposed modeling framework itself.
-We encourage responsible deployment, transparency about training and evaluation data, and thoughtful consideration of privacy, consent, and fairness in any real-world genomic or biomedical applications.